 INSERTstatement to insert data into database tables.

-- Updating data using MySQL UPDATE statement – you will learn how to use
+- UPDATE – learn how to use

 UPDATEstatement and its options to update data in database tables.